Fabrics: Quilts & Sheets

 What is denier?

-Fabric denier (D) is a unit of measurement used to describe the thickness and weight of individual fibers or threads in a textile.
+Fabric denier (D) is a unit of measurement used to describe the thickness of individual fibers in a textile.

 Fills: Quilts & Sheets